wearefrank/ladybug/CONTRIBUTING.md

 1. Ensure that the `pom.xml` files of the projects reference each other.
 The only exception is a ladybug-frontend instance starting separately with NodeJS.
 Not relevant if a pre-built Frank!Framework version is used.
 2. Configure the Frank!Runner to properly do the Maven build and to properly start Apache Tomcat.
 3. Run the Maven build of ladybug-frontend separately (is not automated by the Frank!Runner) if applicable.
-4. Start the appropriate `restart.bat` script to build and run the Frank!Framework.
+4. Start the appropriate `restart.bat` script to build and run the Frank!Framework or ladybug-test-webapp.
 5. If applicable, configure and start the separate ladybug-frontend.

 Setups with ladybug-ff-test-webapp should be run as follows:

-1. Use steps 1-3 to of the previous list to build the Frank!Framework (if no pre-built version).
+1. Use steps 1-4 to of the previous list to build the Frank!Framework (if no pre-built version).
 2. Update the `pom.xml` of ladybug-ff-test-webapp to reference the right Frank!Framework version.
 3. Configure the build of ladybug-ff-test-webapp.
 4. Run its `restart.bat` file to start it (delegates to the Frank!Runner to deploy the executable in Apache Tomcat).

 ### Adjusting `pom.xml`

 This step has been partly automated.
 See directory `frank-runner/specials/util/syncPomVersions`.
 This directory holds an ANT script.
 There are `.sh` and `.bat` scripts to execute the goals of this ANT script.
 For example, under Linux (or MinGW) you can execute `run.sh` to adjust your checkouts of Ladybug and the Frank!Framework.
 It causes the `pom.xml` of your Ladybug checkout to reference your checkout of ladybug-frontend.
 It also adjusts `frankframework/ladybug/pom.xml` so that your checkout of the Frank!Framework references your checkout of ladybug.
+By choosing the right script, you can choose which of the `pom.xml` files are adjusted and which ones are left alone.

 ### Configuring the Frank!Runner